It’s time to celebrate!

 Reading: The Cherry Blossom Festival

-The student learns basic information about The Cherry Blossom Festival and completes reading comprehension
+The student learns basic information about The Cherry Blossom Festival and completes some sentences to check for reading comprehension

 Reading: 3 elements of a good party